Camelcade/Devel-Camelcadedb/README.md

 # Devel::Camelcadedb

-This module is a perl side of [Camelcade](https://github.com/hurricup/Perl5-IDEA) debugger.
+This module is a perl side of [Camelcade](https://github.com/Camelcade/Perl5-IDEA) debugger.

-This project is currently in development and not yet working.

 # INSTALLATION